shankarajmeera/recruiting-devops/README.md

 ### Requirements
 - Use the previously created VPC outputs as inputs to the EC2 resource.
-- Launch the default Amazon Linux 2 AMI for whatever region we set up.
+- Launch the default Amazon Linux 2 AMI for whatever region you set up in the previous step.
+- Add a security group to this instance that allows the following and denys anything else:
+  - Allow ports 80 and 443 from the world
+  - Allow port 22 from only 1.1.1.1 and 8.8.8.8

 ## STEP 3: S3 setup